 This is the cost a business incurs from storing inventory.
 This could include the cost of storage, depreciation, staffing, maintenance, insurance, security, and the overall cost of capital for the business.

 Holding costs may seem trivial at first glance but can accrue into massive losses.
-A slow-mover doesn’t just hurt sales but creates costly operational inefficiencies.
+A slow-mover doesn’t just hurt sales but creates costly operational inefficiencies when moving products.

 Once all the costs have been attributed to the item, determine its current gross profit.
-This is simply the price of product minus the cost to make, hold, and sell that good.
-When identifying a slow-mover, it’s important to see how the costs affect the selling price and what that does to customer demand.
+This is simply the price of a product minus the cost to make, hold, and sell that good.
+When you are identifying slow moving inventory as you are tracking inventory, it’s important to see how the costs affect the selling price and what that does to customer demand.